 If you need an amazing icing recipe, might I recommend this blueberry buttercream icing.
 It works especially well with chocolate cupcakes.

-a few of my favorite things
+A few of my favorite things for making and baking.

 Here are some of my favorite things for baking.
 Click the pics to check them out.